 Like batteries, the alternator may lose its ability to generate enough charge as time passes.
 Among potential causes, worn rotating parts or faulty voltage regulators are the most probable ones.
 Modern cars have onboard computers that continuously monitor alternator voltage and warn the driver if it drops below specific values.
 Still, it is possible to have a rate of charge that will keep the car working, although not being able to fill up the battery.

 Among likely causes, a parasitic drain is one of those things that even seasoned mechanics may forget to check.
 It happens when an electric component uses more electricity than it should, which drains the battery if the engine is not running.
 The most common reasons are electrical shorts within the components or failure to go to standby mode.
 This has a similar effect as leaving the headlights on overnight and can quickly discharge the battery.
-Although many components can cause this, a faulty amplifier is a prevalent fault with Mercedes Benz vehicles.
+Although many components can cause this, a faulty amplifier is a prevalent fault with Mercedes-Benz vehicles.

 How to stop this from happening?

 Start by analyzing your driving habits and determine if there is any correlation to whether the message should occur.
-If it appears only when the car is parked for a longer time, you should drive it more often for a while.
+If it appears only when the car is parked longer period, you should drive it more often for a while.
 If that helps, the most probable cause of the problem is the period between two rides, which is too long.
 One way of solving this issue is using a trickle charger, which keeps the battery charged.

 Checking the condition of the battery and alternator is the next step, and there are two simple ways of doing this.
 One option is to visit a local parts store, as most will test the charging system for free.
 You can also do this independently, using a simple multimeter to measure the voltage between battery posts.
 With the engine off, readings should show at least 12 volts, as anything below that value shows a worn battery.